drgnfrts/Singapore-Locations-NER/documentation/documentation.md

 - Basic fundementals of Python 3 and pip.
 - Some understanding of spaCy NLP Library (tutorial seperate from this markdown file)
 - The specific software to be downloaded can be found on the requirements.txt file.

-Note that the models built here are set to run on the CPU, but can be modified to run on the GPU (NVIDIA GPUs only).
+Note that the requirements.txt file excludes the newspaper3k, wikipediaapi and doccano packages as well as their own required packages as it is used to run the Streamlit mini app.

 ## Table of Contents